Kaviyam01/DevOps/README.md

 ### 4. Test the Service

-Visit `http://localhost:8080` in your browser or use:
+Visit `http://localhost:8080` in your browser or open New Terminal and test by using the below command:

 ```bash
 curl http://localhost:8080